intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

         We have arbitrarily assigned the participant a subject-id 102, no link is required to the prior study **BUT** we are missing a required session label!

-Flywheel naming convention is rigid and requires Project, Subject, **and** Session label all be included to correctly ingest and route the data to the correct Flywheel location.
+Flywheel naming convention is rigid and requires Project, Subject, **and** Session label to  ingest and route the data to the correct location.

     :Correct: StudyB/102/S1

         While this example study has only one session, we must enter all three labels: project, subject, and session every time!

 .. note::
     *What happens if this naming goes wrong?* If a flywheel session was incorrectly named, all acquisitions associated with that session will be stored in an "Unsorted" project.
 This project is unique to each Principal Investigator (Flywheel "Group").
 Study teams should take great care to ensure any missing or incorrectly named scans are caught quickly!
-Once a study has identified an incorrectly-labelled scan, they should contact INC personnel immediately who will correct the error.
+Once a study has identified an incorrectly labelled scan, they should contact INC personnel immediately who will correct the error.

 What is Pre-Registration? and Why it Matters?
 **********************************************
 For current INC users, you are likely accustom to storing participant information and subject-ids in COINS.
 COINS uses pre-registration to check that images generated on the scanner "match" coded information already entered into the COINS database.
 With this protocol, INC staff could immediately identify and flag scanning sessions with incorrectly entered participant codes.
 Flywheel provides a more streamlined approach that does not necessitate pre-registration.
-The bottom line here: in Flywheel, INC staff will no longer be able to play any role in the confirmation that all participant information was entered correctly at the scanner.
+The bottom line here: in Flywheel, INC staff can no longer play any role in the confirmation that participant information was entered correctly at the scanner.

 .. warning::
     Users should check all scans entering Flywheel **immediately** after the scan session is complete.
 Closely inspect that all participant information is correct and matches the information stored in your participant key outside Flywheel!